Phoenix Pay

 });

-Always return a 200 response for webhooks you have already processed, even if they are duplicates.
-Returning an error code will cause Phoenix Pay to retry delivery.
+Always return 200 for duplicates.
+Returning an error causes Phoenix Pay to retry.

 Polling as Fallback